dschnitzler14/dschnitzler/index.md

 - Focussing on my three passions:

-1. Passionate about making science open and accessible, working on projects aimed at fixing some of the problems in scientific publishing ([more on that here](https://dschnitzlervercel.vercel.app/digital-gardening/meta-science/){:target="\_blank"})
+1. Passionate about making science open and accessible, working on projects aimed at fixing some of the problems in scientific publishing ([more on that here](/_research_pillars/03_meta-science))
-2. Looking at depression through an evolutionary lens ([read more here](https://dschnitzlervercel.vercel.app/digital-gardening/depression-research-questions/){:target="\_blank"})
+2. Looking at depression through an evolutionary lens ([read more here](/_research_pillars/02_depression))
-3. Involved in a number of educational projects ([check it out here](https://dschnitzlervercel.vercel.app/digital-gardening/education/){:target="\_blank"})
+3. Involved in a number of educational projects ([check it out here](/_research_pillars/01_education))

 When I’m not deep in research, I love teaching and sharing knowledge.
-I'm contributing to the design of a course on the scientific process at the Medical School, as well as contributing to teaching (at least that's the plan), and I’m developing a cool interactive Shiny app to go along with a video textbook ([thoughts on that here](/_research_projects/01_stats_app)).
+I'm contributing to the design of a course on the scientific process at the Medical School, as well as contributing to teaching (at least that's the plan), and I’m developed a cool interactive Shiny app for students to learn the fundamentals of scientific research ([thoughts on that here](/_research_pillars/01_education/01_blinkr)).
 I also get to co-supervise one of our amazing PhD students!

 ## But it’s not all science!